rl-os/api/docs/en/changelog/README.md

-For a full list of changes, see the [changelog file](https://github.com/deissh/osu-lazer/blob/master/CHANGELOG.md)
+For a full list of changes, see the [changelog](https://github.com/deissh/osu-lazer/blob/master/CHANGELOG.md)

 ## Breaking Changes